On proportional network connectivity: Introduction

 One of the first examples of a network reliability measure is the connectivity of a graph, which measures the minimum number of vertices (or edges) which can be removed in order to disconnect the graph.
 This was also generalized to mixed removals where vertices are removed first followed by edges \cite{beineke_harary}.
 Network reliability measures have recently been generalized to other graph properties, not just connectivity.
 For example, in \cite{Gross1998} the authors consider the component order vertex connectivity (COVC) parameter which is the minimum number of vertices which can be removed so that the order of all components in the resulting graph are less than some predetermined value, $k$.
 A similar measure was developed for edge removals (COEC) in \cite{Gross2006} as well as neighbor removals in \cite{Heinig2015} and \cite{Luttrell2013}.

-In this paper we extend this idea, however, instead of considering a network to be operational if there is a component of order larger than a fixed size, $k$, we define the network to be operational if there is a component of order at least some proportion of the original order.
+In this paper we extend this idea.
+Instead of a network being operational if there is a component of order larger than a fixed size, $k$, we define the network to be operational if there is a component with order greater than some proportion of the original order.
 So as our networks become larger, we will need a component of proportionally larger order to remain if the network is to be in an operating state.
 This connectivity measure has been studied for $r=\frac{1}{2}$ and for the purposes of VLSI circuit design \cite{harary}, but we explore the measure for all $0<r<1$.